joshdk/drone-skip-pipeline/README.md

 ## Motivations

 This DroneCI plugin enables you skip (or short-circuit) a pipeline based on the files changed as part of the current pull request being built.
-You can avoid running a given pipeline if none of the files involved in that pipeline have changed.
+You can avoid running a given pipeline if none of the files involved in that pipeline were changed.
-This plugin also uses the Github API in order to determine the list of files changes, and as such can be used **without** needing a clone step to be run first.
+This plugin also uses the GitHub API in order to determine the list of files changes, and as such can be used **without** needing a clone step to be run first.

 ## Usage